markblokpoel/mathlib/paper.md

 does what the authors intent it to do.
 We provide two examples to illustrate how Scala and ```mathlib``` make it more accessible to verify the relationship between simulation and theory.

+Finally, ```mathlib``` and Scala are designed to be backwards compatible, i.e., to run on future systems and future execution contexts (e.g., operating systems).
+Many programming contributions in academia are lost because of incompatibility issues between versions and newer operating systems, etc. This sometimes affects contributions within a short timeframe, and means that it is incredibly hard for anyone to run or verify the code and simulation results.

+# Illustrations

 ## Illustration 1: Subset choice

 The following formal theory is taken from the textbook by [@blokpoel_vanrooij:2021].
 It specifies people's capacity